02: Herisau to Wattwil

 Here, you find yourself in the place called Högg, perched at 1,000 meters above sea level, just above the village of Schwellbrunn, with its steep-roofed houses, like so many guardians of the sky.

-Beyond Högg, the ascent to the ridge is not yet complete, and the path winds through the pastures, skirting the woods with the tips of your fingers.
+Beyond Högg, the ascent to the ridge is not yet complete, and a trail winds through the pastures, skirting the woods with the tips of your fingers.

 The local schoolchildren have momentarily abandoned their shoes to frolic in the grass, or perhaps for an outdoor lesson.
 It’s worth mentioning.
 Another Sabbath day in the countryside or the woods for this school yet.

-A trail then descends the steep slope of the beech forest, sometimes to inclines exceeding 25%.
+A trail then descends the steep slope of the beech forest, sometimes with inclines exceeding 25%.

-At the edge of the forest, the path meanders through the meadows to the Hirschen inn, at the entrance of Risi.
+At the edge of the forest, the trail meanders through the meadows to the Hirschen inn, at the entrance of Risi.

 Section 3: Passing through Chäseren, a restaurant nestled in pastures and high hills